zingimmick/zingimmick.github.io/README.md

 #### Metapackage

-[grpc-metapackage](https://github.com/zingimmick/grpc-metapackage): gRPC metapackage is a simple composer inclusion list of gRPC: no API simply require it
+[grpc-metapackage](https://github.com/zingimmick/grpc-metapackage): gRPC metapackage is a simple composer inclusion list of gRPC: no API, simply require it

 ### Skeleton